szyablitsky/stackoverflow/README.md

 This is a demo of my skills as a Ruby on Rails developer.

-Some hilights of this projects includes:
+Some hilights of this project:

 1. All user stories are delivered using BDD and can be seen in Issues.
 2. Styles by Twitter Bootstrap.